THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 With this budget, you eliminate all unnecessary spending and only spend money on essentials.

 And when I say essentials, I mean the bare minimum,

-For example, you spend money on gas for your car, but you only drive to and from work as well as make errands that need to be made.
+For example, you spend money on gas for your car but only drive to and from work and do errands.

 You cannot drive to hang out with your friends at the bar on a Saturday night.

-And speaking of going to the bar, this is no-no as well since it not essential.
+And speaking of going to the bar, this is a no-no since it is not essential.